In this guide, we examine the reasons why investing in solar panels might be the right option for you.

 Get paid for the extra electricity you produce

-The Government's Micro-generation Support Scheme will allow you to sell any excess electricity your solar panels produce to the electricity grid for a profit.
+The Government's Micro-generation Support Scheme allows you to sell any excess electricity your solar panels produce to the electricity grid for a profit.

 According to Eamonn Ryan, the Minister for Environment, Climate and Communications, this scheme hopes to create opportunities for Irish people to invest in renewable technologies that will help in ‘shaping electricity demand and decarbonising homes and businesses’.

 It will ensure that homes, businesses, schools, and farms will be able to get a fair price at a ‘competitive market rate’ for the excess electricity they produce and sell.
-You can discover the different rates electricity suppliers will pay you for your excess electricity in our micro-generation explainer guide.
+You can discover the different rates electricity suppliers will pay you for your excess electricity in our micro-generation explainer guide or our micro-generation podcast with Dr. Paul Deane.

 Opting into it will also help other Irish consumers access renewable energy thus lowering their reliance on fossil fuels, and on electricity that is supplied by providers who charge high electricity prices.